elihorne/smidgen/README.md

 Usage
 -----

-Add this to your .profile, .bashrc, ._whatever_
+Add this to your .profile, .bashrc, _.whatever_

 ```
 smidgen(){